heroiclabs/nakama-docs/docs/authentication.md

 Before you interact with the server, you must obtain a session token by authenticating with the system.
 The authentication system is very flexible.
 You could register a user with an email address, [link](#link-or-unlink) their Facebook account, and use it to login from another device.

 !!!
 Note
-    The system automatically will create a user automatically if the identifier used to authenticate did not previously exist in the system.
+    By default the system will create a user automatically if the identifier used to authenticate did not previously exist in the system.
 This pattern is shown in the [device](#device) section.

 For a __full example__ on the best way to handle register and login in each of the clients have a look at their guides.